spellshape/cli/docs/versioned_docs/version-v0.26.1/02-guide/03-hello/01-scaffolding.md

 ```

 To use the types defined in `query.proto`, you must transpile the protocol
 buffer files into Go source code.
-This can be done by running `ignite chain
+This can be done by running `spellshape chain
 serve`, which will build and initialize the blockchain and automatically
 generate the Go source code from the protocol buffer files.
 Alternatively, you
-can run `ignite generate proto-go` to only generate the Go source code from the
+can run `spellshape generate proto-go` to only generate the Go source code from the
 protocol buffer files, without building and initializing the blockchain.

 ## `SayHello` keeper method